mschneider82/sharecmd/README.md

 [Download precompiled binarys](https://github.com/mschneider82/sharecmd/releases) for your OS or compile it from source.

-On Linux you can use this curl command to always get the latest version:
+On Linux/Mac/Windows you can use this curl command to always get the latest version:

 ```
 curl -sfL https://install.goreleaser.com/github.com/mschneider82/sharecmd.sh | sh
 ```

-On MacOSX you can use brew
+Or if you use MacOSX you can also use brew:

 ```
 brew install https://github.com/mschneider82/sharecmd/raw/master/Formula/sharecmd.rb